ufbx/ufbx/README.md

 ## WIP

-This library is still a work in progress, but most of the implemented features are quite usable as the library is heavily tested and fuzzed.

-The API might change in the future, especially materials and evaluating animations.
+The library is nearing first proper version so most of the API should be relatively stable now for `1.0`.
+The header file contains some documentation but proper guide is still on the way.

 ## License